Non-Herbicide Management Options

 Non-toxic dyes or colorants prevent or reduce aquatic plant growth by limiting sunlight penetration, similar to fertilization.
-Aquashade, Blue Springs, and Crystal Blue are examples of non-toxic dye and other products are available.
-However, dyes do not enhance the natural food chain and may suppress the natural food chain of the pond.
+However, dyes do not enhance the natural food chain and will suppress the natural food chain of the pond.

 Grass carp will seldom control aquatic vegetation the first year they are stocked.
-They will consume nitella.
-Grass carp stocking rates to control nitella are usually in the range of 7 to 15 per surface acre.
+Grass carp stocking rates to control Nitella are usually in the range of 7 to 15 per surface acre.
 In Texas, only triploid grass carp are legal and a permit from the Texas Parks and Wildlife Department is required before they can be purchased from a certified dealer.

-Tilapia will consume nitilla but are a warm water species that cannot survive in temperatures below 55ｰ F. Therefore, tilapia usually cannot be stocked before mid-April or May and will die in November or December.
-Recommended stocking rates are 15 to 20 pounds of mixed sex adult Mozambique tilapia (Oreochromis mossambicus) per surface area.
-Tilapias are often not effective for vegetation control if the pond has a robust bass population due to intense predation.
-In Texas, stocking of Mozambique tilapia does not require a permit from the Texas Parks and Wildlife Department.
-Any other species of tilapia would require a permit.
-Check with out County Extension Agent in other states for legality of stocking tilapia.
+Tilapia will consume Nitella but are a warm water species that cannot survive in temperatures below 55 F. Therefore, tilapia usually cannot be stocked before mid-April or May and will die in November or December.
+Recommended stocking rates are 15 to 20 pounds of mixed sex adult Mozambique Tilapia (Oreochromis mossambicus) per surface area.
+Tilapia are often not effective for vegetation control if the pond has a large bass population due to intense predation.
+In Texas, stocking Mozambique Tilapia requires approval from the Texas Parks and Wildlife Department if the pond is in the designated “conservation zone” to ensure tilapia cannot escape and negatively impact imperiled native fishes.
+Tilapia must be purchased from a permitted seller regardless of zone.
+In other states, check with your County Extension Agent for the legality of stocking tilapia.

-The active ingredients that have been successful in treating nitella include copper based compounds (E) and alkylamine salts of endothall (G).
-E = excellent, G = good
+The active ingredients that have been successful in treating nitella include:

 Copper Sulfate or “blue stone” is probably the most commonly used algal treatments because of its availability and low cost.
 Copper sulfate comes in several forms depending on how finely it is ground.
 Smaller crystals will dissolve easier than larger crystals.
 In very hard water it is difficult to use copper sulfate because it binds with the calcium, precipitates out of solution, and renders the copper ineffective as an algaecide.